 However, inside an office where you make your purchasing, or you print out invoices which need to be kept and filed as proof of transaction, the dot matrix is ahead of the thermal printer because with a 3 ply carbon backed paper, the business has 3 copies in one fell swoop that are identical and making amendments to one will not suffice as the other two carbon copies will survive for a long time to come.

-So which among these two are better for your business?
-Well this is something you have to think about based on all the facts provided in this article.
+So which among these two is better for your business?
+Well, you have to think about this based on all the facts provided in this article.
 There are many Matrix or Thermal printer options available in the market.
 Visit 10printers.com to buy any type of printer you need and also with a guide review.